-Trauma in relationships are experienced by many.
-Trauma can have an impact on how we behave in a relationship and can also contribute to relationship anxiety.
+Trauma in Relationships can be helped with resilience.
+Many experience the effects of trauma in their relationships.
+It can dictate how we behave in a relationship and can also contribute to relationship anxiety.
 We all have experiences and habits that we bring to romance.
 If we don’t pay attention to them, they can wreak havoc on our partnerships.
 When these things include trauma from our past, they can be particularly problematic.
 Adverse Childhood Experiences (abbreviated as ACEs) are events we were exposed to as children.
 These can include divorce, physical, sexual or emotional abuse.
 If not reconciled in a healthy way, these issues can become a barrier to sustaining a healthy relationship.

 What We Can Do